baldurbjarnason/this-is-not-a-book/What_does_the_reader_want/Agrippa.md

 presented as loose leaves inside the metal case.
-Gibson’s 305 line poem - a meditation on Gibson’s and his father’s youth and their relationship with the photographic images Gibson Snr made during his life - is arguably the most striking aspect of the work, and accordingly of most interest to digital writers. the poem is contained on a 1.4Mb diskette and when inserted into a 1992-era Macintosh computer, displays the whole text, line by line, as it slowly scrolls up the screen.
+Gibson’s 305 line poem - a meditation on Gibson’s and his father’s youth and their relationship with the photographic images Gibson Snr made during his life - is arguably the most striking aspect of the work, and accordingly of most interest to digital writers.
+The poem is contained on a 1.4Mb diskette and when inserted into a 1992-era Macintosh computer, displays the whole text, line by line, as it slowly scrolls up the screen.
 On completion of the ‘reading’, the poem is encrypted by an additional programme within